http://forums.sailinganarchy.com/index.php?/topic/163686-zero-wind-glider-kite/

 great scheming, planning, and dreams of mine about a year or two

 ago.
-I was just absolutely certain that I wanted to build one, and
+I was just absolutely certain that I wanted to build one,

-simplest rigid ultralight.
+the world's simplest rigid ultralight.

 With my first 16 inch span free flight stick and tissue model I

-found out the same thing that Reinhold Platz found out in 1923, it
+found out the same thing that Reinhold Platz found out in 1923,

-could position the canards (jibs in sailboat speak) in any
+you could position the canards (jibs in sailboat speak) in any

 position to trim the thing for level flight.
 That barely worked,